 Cumming Garden Club's 2015 standard flower show, Patriotic Splendor, was staged at the City of Cumming Army National Guard Armory.
 The focus of the show was to express gratitude for services provided by our Armed Forces and to show pride in our great country.

 Awards of Design Excellence were given for the best designs shown in the category "Procession of Gratitude."
-In Section A (Standing up for the USA), four designs were represented under "Tall and Proud", "Regal Vision" and "Honoring Freedom."
+In Section A (Standing up for the USA), four designs were represented under "Honoring Freedom", "Tall and Proud" and "Regal Vision."

-Section B (America the Beautiful) had four designs each eligible for first place under "Spirit of America", "Celebrate the 4th" and "Dawn's Early Light."
+Section B (America the Beautiful) had four designs each, eligible for first place under "Spirit of America", "Dawn's Early Light" and "Celebrate the 4th."
 Red, white and blue colors were emphasized throughout this category.

 Staged in a huge drill hall in the lower level of the Armory, more than 100 horticulture specimens were exhibited in a division titled "March of the Plants."
 This hall could be overlooked through a plate glass window in the upper level.

 In Division III's "Spectacle of Patriotism", crafts were composed of four decorated hats, four decorated packages displayed in an antique trunk, and four decorated chairs - all portraying a patriotic theme.

 Wildflowers Across America was an educational exhibit in the class titled "From Sea to Shining Sea."
 It depicted wildflowers from the four regions of America.
 The Youth exhibit was a creative design.